Kinovarobotics/kinova-ros/README.md

 ## Ethernet connection
 #### new in release 1.1
 Support for Ethernet connection has been added.
 All functionalities available in USB are available in Ethernet.
-To use ethernet just set the parameter
+To use ethernet just set the parameters

 connection_type: ethernet
+local_machine_IP: [your PC network IP]
+subnet_mask: [your network subnet mask]

+Some functions do not work with Ethernet in this release, they are listed below:

 ## Parameters
 #### new in release 1.1